zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

   - Spend at least 30 minutes to catch up with the world every day 3/21
   - \[STATUS\]: Getting better with the reinforcement of simultaneous translation training
 - Agility 2/21
-  - Keep an eye on those ways to achieve trade-off between **plan concentration and agility**
+  - Keep an eye on those ways to achieve trade-off between **plan concentration and agility*
 - Problem solver 3/40
 ## `_discarded-habit` 0/_
 - Same as above
 ## `_discarding-habit` 2/5
-- Easy to be distracted 3/21
+- Easy to be distracted 4/21
   - Rewire your brain
     - Visualize your current task queue and permitted interrupts
     - Block unwanted interrupts
     - If there emerges interrupts you don't know, group it
   - Dispell distraction source without being cut off
     - LinkedIn Pop-ups
-- Messy workplace 1/21
+- Messy workplace 2/21
   - Unstructured Work Email 1/1 SOLVED
-  - Unstructured learning strategy 0/1
+  - Unstructured learning strategy 5/100
-  - Unstructure learning Roadmap 0/1
+  - Unstructure learning Roadmap 10/100
+- **Intertwining and Ambiguity of trivials and major tasks** 0/21
 ## Up-to-date habit plan
 ### Workbench
 - Methodology